 Romantic Things to Do in Montreal

 Finding the perfect date spot can be a little… daunting.
 There’s the pressure to have a fun and romantic time, the search for a conversation-starter kind of place, combined with those pesky lovey-dovey thoughts (that often cloud decision making), even the toughest individual can get a little lost.
 Especially if you’re not familiar with the area.
 Whether you’re trying to impress a new boo or want to spice things up, here is our list of the top 10 romantic things to do in Montreal.
 It’s the finest selection of activities for couples and lovers, locals and travelers.

 12. Enjoy a day at the Spa: Bota Bota

-Winter can be a hard time to plan romantic dates, so warm up together at this luxurious ferry-turned-spa is the perfect place to unwind with its Old Montreal backdrop and its peaceful setting on the water.
+Winter can be a hard time to plan romantic dates, so warm up together at this luxurious ferry-turned-spa: Bota Bota is truly the perfect place to unwind.
 Get close in your bathing suits and gaze out at Old Montreal through the mist rising off the top of your outdoor jacuzzi.
-Bota Bota‘s five decks, which each have different installations: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, a relaxation area, and even a restaurant!
-All are accompanied by great views with its unique location on the water.
+Bota Bota‘s five decks each have different installations: 2 saunas, a eucalyptus steam bath, gardens, outdoor whirlpool baths, a relaxation area, and even a restaurant!
 Those on a budget can go for cheaper packages at 35$ per person, before 11:00 AM and after 7:00 PM.
 Whatever treatment you’re looking for, Bota Bota is sure to pamper you and your date. botabota.ca

 11. Take an Old Montreal Food Tour!